ecmwf/anemoi-inference/docs/usage/quickstart.rst

  Quickstart
 ############

-This section provides a quickstart guide to using the ``anemoi-inference`` package.
+This page provides a quickstart guide to using the ``anemoi-inference`` package.
 It covers the following topics:

 .. contents:: Table of Contents
    :local:
    :depth: 1

+If you would like more information on what ``anemoi-inference`` does, and how it fits within the ``anemoi`` ecosystem, see the :ref:`introduction <index-page>` page.

 ``anemoi-inference`` can be run via the command line interface (CLI) or programmatically via Python scripts.
 This quickstart guide focuses on